 While the town is very much a cattle and grain centre, it caters well to travellers who simply want to kick back and enjoy some old fashioned country hospitality.
 For us, it started with a warm welcome at the caravan park and extended to the chatty publican and staff at the Albert Hotel, to the baristas at the cafes, to the friendly volunteers at the History Museum, to the effervescent hairdresser, to the easy going butcher and finally, to the locals who never passed without asking ‘How’re you doing?’
 Monto sure did make an impression on us, so if you’re passing through this way, I’d urge you to stay a couple of days.

-Also at the Museum is a replica of ‘Beautiful Betsy’, a WWII bomber which crashed in 1945 and discovered in 1994.
+Put the very interesting Monto Museum on your list of things to do.
+Passionate volunteers have worked overtime to give visitors a glimpse into the town and region’s past.
+Outside the Museum is a replica of ‘Beautiful Betsy’, a WWII bomber which crashed in 1945 and discovered in 1994.
 The real BB lies a short 4 wheel drive trip away in the Kroombit Tops National Park.
 Find more info here http://www.gladstoneobserver.com.au/news/sad-ending-to-wartime-mystery/2573556/

 Next stop: Kingaroy wineries